TaylorKrusen/Sheet-Tweetr-Webtask/README.md

 ##### General

- - Change the `timezoneDifference` variable to reflect your time zone.
+ - Change the `userTimeZone` variable to your local time zone abbreviation.
  - Make a GET request to “https://<i></i>api.smartsheet.com/2.0/sheets/YOUR_SHEET_ID”
  - In the resulting JSON, find the "columns" key.
 Each object in that array is a column and contains an "id" and "title" property.